Hard copy: Use in computer security

 One often-overlooked use for printers is in the field of IT security.
 Copies of various system and server activity logs are typically stored on the local filesystem, where a remote attacker – having achieved their primary goals – can then alter or delete the contents of the logs in an attempt to "cover their tracks" or otherwise thwart the efforts of system administrators and security experts.
 However, if the log entries are simultaneously given to a printer, line-by-line, a local hard-copy record of system activity is created – which cannot be remotely altered or otherwise manipulated.
 Dot matrix printers are ideal for this task, as they can sequentially print each log entry, one at a time, as they are added to the log.
 The usual dot-matrix printer support for continuous stationery also prevents incriminating pages from being surreptitiously removed or altered without evidence of tampering.

 "Dead-tree" dysphemism

-The hacker's Jargon File defines a dead-tree version to be a paper version of an online document, where "dead trees" refer to paper.
+The hacker's Jargon File defines a dead-tree version to be a paper version of an online document, where the phrase "dead trees" refers to paper.

 A saying from the Jargon File is that "You can't grep dead trees", which comes from the Unix command grep, which searches the contents of text files.
 This means that there is an advantage to keeping documents in digital form, rather than on paper, so that they can be more easily searched for specific contents.
-A similarly entry in the Jargon File is "tree-killer", which may refer either to a printer or a person who wastes paper.
+A similar entry in the Jargon File is "tree-killer", which may refer to either a printer or a person who wastes paper.

 Dead-tree edition refers to a printed paper version of a written work, as opposed to digital alternatives such as a web page.